 1. Attorney’s Fee

-The state of Georgia mandates teh presence of a lawyer at closin.
-Sellers usually hire real estate attorneys to review the sales contract, especially when no real estate brokers are involved or there are any legal issues with the property.
+The state of Georgia mandates the presence of a lawyer at closing.
+Real estate attorneys can help review important documents like the Georgia seller’s disclosure and the sales contract.
+Attorneys can be especially helpful if no real estate brokers are involved or if there are any legal issues with the property.

 In most cases, the seller and buyer hire different attorneys to represent their best interests.
 However, if you and the buyer decide to hire the same attorney, the attorney fee will be split.